 At Prairie Guardians, our mission is to restore and protect the natural environment by partnering with local communities, farmers, and conservationists to create sustainable prairie strips that serve as wildlife corridors, protect waterways, and provide recreational spaces.
 By building a network of interconnected habitats, including bike trails and electric vehicle charging stations, we aim to foster harmony between agriculture, wildlife, and human activity.
 Our efforts help sequester carbon, conserve precious topsoil, and support biodiversity, all while offering outdoor spaces for people to enjoy and connect with nature.
 Prairie Guardians is dedicated to creating vibrant ecosystems that support both environmental and community health, ensuring a sustainable future for generations to come.
+We work with farmers and communities in the United States and around the world

 Corporate Donations